 Frensham of today is a very different place.
 Gone are the hop fields and oast houses, usualy converted into houses.
-Only two farms remain, Pierrepont and Pitts, and the increase in private transport has meant the demise of most local retail outlets.
+Only three farms remain, Pierrepont, Pitts and Woodhill.
+The increase in private transport has meant the demise of most local retail outlets.
 As little as twenty years ago there were four village shops, two post offices, a butchers, a bank and three garages selling petrol.
-That is now reduced two PO/stores.
+That is now reduced one PO/stores.
 In contrast there is an insatiable demand for houses and land, particularily equestrian.
 Tourism is also flourishing with the beauty of the ponds and Frensham common a magnet for visitors from near and far.

 Any additions or corrections welcome!